VarsanJ/VarsanJ/README.md

 - 👋 Hi, I’m Varsan J
 - 👀 I’m interested in engineering, especially computer engineering.
 My core subjects are STEM subjects (Math, Sciences, Comp Eng and Comp Sci).
-- 🌱 I’m currently learning in high school.
+- 🌱 I’m currently a high school student
 - 💞️ I’m looking to collaborate on projects and tasks.
 I have a general understanding of Python, Visual Basics and C# (Microsoft Certified).
 I am passionate about coding and enjoy programming in my spare time.

 <!---